Karnaphuli Paper Mills

-Karnaphuli Paper Mills is a Government-owned paper pulp and paper manufacturer in Chittagong, Bangladesh established in 1953 by Pakistan Industrial Development Corporation.
-In 1964 it was sold to Dawood Group.
-After the Independence of Bangladesh the company was taken over by Bangladesh Industrial Development Corporation.
-It is the largest paper producing factory in Bangladesh and operates as a subsidiary of Bangladesh Chemical Industries Corporation.
-In 2016, it has faced criticism for not having an effluent treatment facility.
+Karnaphuli Paper Mills, located in Chandraghona, Chittagong Division, Bangladesh, is a state-owned pulp and paper manufacturer established in 1951 by Pakistan Industrial Development Corporation (PIDC).
+The Dawoods took over from PIDC 1959.
+Following the Independence of Bangladesh, it was nationalised and came under the management of the Bangladesh Industrial Development Corporation.

+Today, it operates as a subsidiary of the Bangladesh Chemical Industries Corporation and holds the distinction of being the largest paper production facility in the country.
+However, in 2016, the mill faced criticism for its lack of an effluent treatment facility.